intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 # Outreach and Survey {#outreach}

-There has been a noticeable decline in the direct participation of network operators in the IETF and its associated discussions on network management protocols and operations.
-Many operators prioritize operational conferences over standards development organizations (SDOs), such as RIPE, NANOG, APRICOT, LACNIC, AutoConn, etc.
+There has been a noticeable decline, since the last workshop, in the direct participation of network operators in the IETF and its associated discussions on network management protocols and operations.
+Many operators prioritize operational conferences such as RIPE, NANOG, APRICOT, LACNIC, AutoConn, etc over attending standards development organizations (SDOs) like the IETF.

-To address this, the IAB workshop's Program Committee (PC) planned outreach initiatives to foster discussions and gather interest by engaging with operators at these venues and conducting information/requirement-gathering sessions.
-Participants were encouraged to submit 'position papers' or 'expressions of interest' to join the workshop.
-Additionally, a survey [SURVEY] was conducted to collect valuable insights to inform the workshop.
+To address this, the IAB workshop's Program Committee (PC) planned outreach initiatives to foster discussions and gather interest by engaging with operators at these operational venues and conducting information/requirement-gathering sessions.
+Participants were encouraged to submit "position papers" or "expressions of interest" to join the workshop.
+Additionally, a [SURVEY] was conducted to collect valuable insights to inform the workshop.

-The PC continues to engage with network operators after the workshop to facilitate information sharing and gather their feedback, helping to shape the next steps and outcomes of the workshop.
+The PC continued to engage with network operators after the workshop to facilitate information sharing and gather their feedback, helping to shape the next steps and outcomes of the workshop.

 # Workshop Scope and Discussion

+The workshop was organized across three days with all participants contributing to one discussion per day.
+The workshop was organized around three topic areas: "Session I: the Past (lookback and analysis)" ({{past}}), "Session II: Present (identified problems and requirements)" ({{present}}), and "Session III: Future (possible solutions, recommendations and next steps)" ({{future}}).
-The workshop was organized across three days with all-group discussion slots, one per day.
-The following topic areas were identified and the program committee organized paper submissions into three main themes for each of the three discussion slots.
-During each discussion, those papers were presented sequentially with open discussion held at the end of each day.
-On the last day, a discussion on the key takeaways from the workshop and possible next steps took place.
+The program committee organized the paper submissions to fit these three main themes in order to drive discussion during each of the slots.
+During each discussion, the papers were presented sequentially and an open discussion was held afterward.
+On the last day, an additional discussion on the key takeaways from the workshop and possible next steps took place ({{key}}).

-## Session I: Past (lookback, analysis)
+## Session I: Past (lookback, analysis) {#past}

 The first day of the workshop focused on reflecting on the past by reviewing the evolution of network management since the 2002 workshop, analyzing both the successes and the challenges encountered along the way.
 The presentations covered a range of topics, including reflections on the history of network management, lessons learned from widely used tools, practices in constrained networks, and the need to reconsider how network management models and protocols are standardized within the IETF.